Excedrin/ch/README.md

 # Clicker Heroes sikulix automation

-Generally for a mid/late game, plays idle style.
+Generally for a mid/late game, plays hybrid style.
 Expects 2 adjacent gilded heroes.

-It's possible to exit and restart at any point, it'll look for various features to determine what it should be doing.
+It's possible to exit and restart at any point, it'll parse save info to pick up where it left off.

 ## Hotkeys

     CTRL-F1 exit
     CTRL-F2 ascend now
     CTRL-F3 pause

+## Notes

+For windows, http://sourceforge.net/projects/fastclicker/ is a good autoclicker

 ## Automation loop overview: